crt26/pqc-evaluation-tools/README.md

 > Notice: At the current moment, due to how directory paths variables are handled by the scripts in the project, all scripts must be executed from the directory that stored in.
 This issue will be addressed in following version of the project.

-## Supported Hardware
+## Supported Hardware and Software

+### Compatible Hardware and Operating Systems <!-- omit from toc -->
 The automated testing tool is currently only supported on the following devices:

 - x86 Linux Machines using Debian based distros
 - ARM Linux devices using a 64-bit Operating System

 > Notice: Current functioning state works for both x86 and ARM machines.
 However, on ARM devices, memory profiling for Falcon algorithm variations is non-functioning.
 Please refer to [bug-report-on-liboqs-repo](https://github.com/open-quantum-safe/liboqs/issues/1761) for more details.
 Work is underway to resolve this issue but for now the repository has methods in place to account for this.
 Automated testing and parsing scripts can still be used to gather performance metrics for all other algorithms on ARM systems.

+### Tested Dependency Software <!-- omit from toc -->
+This version of the repository has been fully tested using the following versions of the dependency libraries:

+- Liboqs Version 0.10.0

+- OQS Provider Version 0.6.1

+- OpenSSL Version 3.2.1

+The automated setup scripts are designed to pull the latest versions of the OQS libraries and dynamically handle algorithm changes in order to provide performance analysis for the currently supported PQC algorithms.
+If there are any issues with the latest dependency versions, details on how to handle this can be found in the [OQS Version Issue Handling](#oqs-version-issue-handling) section.

 ## Installation Instructions